3docSec/3docsec.github.io/blog/23-10-26-testing-for-audits.md

 Once I find something that *could be* a bug, having a testing framework in place helps me figure out if it's a real issue or not in minutes; and if it *is* an issue, I already have 90% of what is needed for a runnable PoC to include in my report.

-As it applied for the general understanding of the audited code, using actual tests to write a PoC consolidate your understanding of, and confidence in, your findings.
+As it applied for the general understanding of the audited code, using actual tests to write a PoC consolidates your understanding of, and confidence in, your findings.

 > 💡 _tip #5: time spent writing your own tests will also pay back with quicker verification and solid proving of your findings_